 To see a larger map, please click here.

-In total, Canada has established close to 150 sister city agreements with Asia.
+In total, Canada has established close to 150 sister city agreements with counterparts in the Asia Pacific.
 Among Asian countries, Japan has the highest number of sister city relationships (78) followed by China (42) and South Korea (11).

 Sister province agreements also exist between Canada and Asia.
 Alberta leads the way with three agreements and they also have the oldest agreement.
 Also noteworthy is the Port of Halifax’s sister port agreement with the Port of Shenzen located in China, which was signed in 2013.